National Commission on AIDS: Members

 In July 1992, Johnson told an interviewer that was considering resigning because of the Bush administration's failure to respond to the commission's funding requests.
 He resigned on September 25, writing in a letter to Bush:

 Johnson recalled speaking with the president in January:

 Secretary of Health and Human Services, Dr. Louis W. Sullivan, defended the administration's record, citing "increased efforts in research, new therapies for those with H.I.V., and extensive health-care services".
 Arkansas Governor Bill Clinton, then a candidate for the presidency, said: "Mr. Johnson knows that this Administration has not done anything on AIDS.
 We've got a good AIDS Commission, good AIDS reports, and no action."

 In February 1993, Johnson indicated a willingness to rejoin the commission after President Bill Clinton took office.

 Reports

-The commission published more than a dozen reports with detailed recommendations.
+The commission published thirteen interim and three annual reports with detailed recommendations.

+First Annual Report to the President and Congress

+The First Annual Report to the President and Congress was released in August 1990, one year after the commission work began.

+America Living With AIDS: Transforming Anger, Fear, and Indifference into Action (Second Annual Report to the President and Congress)

-As required by statute, the commission its first major report called America Living with AIDS on September 26, 1991.
+As required by statute, the commission its second annual report called America Living with AIDS on September 26, 1991.
 Its overall assessment said: